 To procrastinate obedience is to disobey God.

-christianity discipline obedience procrastination stewardship tithing
+discipline christianity procrastination stewardship obedience

 I feel like a child who has found a wonderful trail in the woods.
 Countless others have gone before and blazed the trail, but to the child it's as new and fresh as if it had never been walked before.
 The child is invariably anxious for others to join in the great adventure.
 It's something that can only be understood by actual experience.
 Those who've begun the journey, and certainly those who've gone further than I, will readily understand what I am saying.